 Watch How To Install Wallpaper

-This step-by-step video will teach you how to hang prepasted wallpaper purchased from this website.
+Watch the step-by-step video above and you’ll learn how to hang prepasted wallpaper from our shop.

 Read through the entire wallpaper installation instructions first, before rolling your sleeves up and getting to work!